 However, one of the most consistent performers of the 2022 season, John Bebnowicz-Harris (Izamusing), produced his best form of the year to beat his Race Clutch team-mate Lilian Richard (Krim) into second place, with Abi Nakhle two-and-a-half seconds off the lead in third.

 The WRC’s Rally Estonia takes place on quick, narrow gravel roads, with smooth grading ensuring it’s a driver favourite.
-Based in Tartu, the event is possibly the best-supported motorsport event in the Baltic region, mainly thanks to the exploits of its most famous World Rally Champion son, Ott Tänak.
+Based in Tartu, the event is possibly the best-supported motorsport event in the Baltic region, mainly thanks to the exploits of its only World Rally Champion, Ott Tänak.

 The WRC Esports drivers had three stages to contend with in Round 11, with an 8km run through Elva Reverse bookended by the Tartu-based Special Stage and the 14km Kanepi test.